1300 088 065

 How does the bank make a loss when I close my fixed rate early?

 The money that the bank uses to fund your fixed-rate loan is borrowed from the wholesale money markets at a wholesale interest rate.
 This wholesale interest rate is based on the repayments you agreed to make until your fixed-rate period ends.
-Unlike you, the bank does not have the option to pay back their wholesale money-market loan early.
-So, even if you repay your fixed-rate loan early, the bank will still need to keep paying off their loan without your repayments.
-Sometimes they can lend the money to someone else, but they will still have to pay a higher rate from the money market.
+Unlike you, the bank does not have the option to pay back its wholesale money-market loan early.
+So, if you repay your fixed-rate loan early, the bank will still need to keep paying off their loan without your repayments.
+Sometimes, they can lend the money to someone else, but they will still have to pay a higher rate from the money market.

 This is a cost that the banks have to carry, and they usually pass it on to you.
 So, if wholesale interest rates change and the original wholesale price that the bank fixed for you is different to the new wholesale price, the difference is what the bank will charge you as part of the break fees…